NCAS-CMS/cfa-conventions/source/cfa.md

 * Names the string-valued variable containing the case-insensitive file formats for fragments stored in external files.

-* The `format` variable must span exactly the same dimensions in the same order as the `file` variable.
-Missing values must be used whenever the corresponding location in the `file` variable is a missing value.
+* The `format` variable must either be scalar or span exactly the same dimensions in the same order as the `file` variable.

+* When the `format` variable spans the same dimensions as the `file` variable, missing values must be used whenever the corresponding location in the `file` variable is a missing value.

+* A scalar `format` variable is a convenience feature that may be used when all fragment files have the same format.
+In this case the single value is assumed to apply to all fragments that have a file representation, i.e. those fragments that correspond to non-missing values in the `file` variable.
+If the `file` variable contains only missing values, then the `format` variable is not used, and so may take an arbitrary value.

 * A fragment in an external netCDF file is signified by a value of `nc`.